JimderDon/moo-indesign/README.md

 If you're a MOO customer who uses Adobe InDesign, you may find this extension script useful.
-It allows you to create MiniCards, Business Cards and Post Cards and upload them to MOO, all from within InDesign.
+It allows you to create MiniCards, Business Cards and Postcards and upload them to MOO, all from within InDesign.

 ## Compatibility